Loading...

 Meet Our Clean Air Circle

-In 2024, we established a Clean Air Circle of mothers and activists to steer and deepen our campaigning on air pollution.
-Our Circle includes organizers from Ecuador, Ghana, India, Poland, Mexico, South Africa, and the USA.
+In 2024, we established a Clean Air Circle of parents and activists to steer and deepen our campaigning on air pollution.
+Our Circle includes organizers from Brazil, Ghana, India, Poland, Mexico, South Africa, Uganda, and the USA.

 Clean Air Stories